iPaulPro/PolymarketAttestActionModule/README.md

 <img src="./assets/polymarket-spread.jpg" width="360">

 The docs for Polymarket can be found at https://docs.polymarket.com.

+## Proposed User Flow

+1. A user adds a Polymarket link while composing a Lens publication.
+2. The Lens client queries the Polymarket Gamma Markets API to get the Question ID and other market data.
+3. The Lens client prompts the user to embed the market in the publication, optionally showing a preview.
+4. The Lens client uses the Question ID to initiate the Open Action for the publication.
+5. The Lens client displays the Polymarket trading widget on publications with the Open Action attached, allowing the user to place an order on Polymarket.
+6. The Lens client uses the Polymarket CLOB API to place the order.
+7. The Lens client uses the PolymarketAttestActionModule to validate and attest that the actor is the signer of the Polymarket order.

 ## Exchange Deployments
 The Polymarket Exchange contract is deployed at the following addresses: